Standing Fire Restrictions (see flow chart)

 Level 1 Restrictions at all times

-Arapaho & Roosevelt National Forest (east of Estes Valley): Check website
+Arapaho & Roosevelt National Forest (north/east/south of Estes Valley):

 Boulder County (south of Estes Valley): Check website

 In Larimer County, we utilize a decision matrix to assess key risk factors for our area.
 The full matrix that covers all portions of the County can be viewed on the Fort Collins Interagency Dispatch Center Website.
 Below is the excerpt for Estes Park.

 Restrictions are considered when at least three criteria are met.
 Bans require at least four criteria to be met.
 You can locate the source data for each criteria here:

 Who decides to enter (or exit) restrictions?

 The authority to enter or exit restrictions varies by agency.
 For Fire Protection Districts that have adopted the International Fire Code, such as Estes Valley Fire Protection District, the authority rests in the Fire Chief.
 This authority is granted through the Fire Code which was then accepted by resolution by both the Board of the Town of Estes Park and Larimer County Board of County Commissioners.
 The complete set of documents can be found here.

 Restrictions in unincorporated Larimer County outside of a Fire Protection District is decided by the Board of County Commissioners.
 The Larimer County BCC meets every Tuesday, so fire restrictions are considered at these regularly scheduled meetings.
 This varies by County, as Boulder County grants this authority directly to the Sheriff.

 Fire Districts in Larimer County do their best to stay in alignment on the level of restrictions with Larimer County to reduce confusion.
 We also attempt to enter/exit restrictions as few times as possible per Summer to aid residents and guests on keeping track of there are additional restrictions.